 Serving on a Committee provides useful insight into the grant funding process, offers an opportunity to be involved in the support of cutting edge research and will be beneficial in the preparation of future grant proposals for those who serve.

-There is not a call open at the moment.
-The next one is likely to open spring 2016, so please come back then.
+There is no call open at the moment.
+The next one is likely to open spring 2016, so please check back.

 How do the Committees operate?

 How many meetings will I have to attend?

 Do I get paid for being a Committee member?

 Do I get any training?

 Videos: What’s it like to be a BBSRC Committee member?